ast-al/rangeless/README.md

 #### Transformations over infinite (arbitrarily large) streams (`InputRange`s)

-The most useful use-case is the scenarios for writing a function or an expression where the input is an infinite stream that you want to manipulate lazily, like a UNIX pipeline, e.g. the above-mentioned [aln_filter.cpp](test/aln_filter.cpp).
+The most useful use-case is the scenarios for writing a functional pipeline over an infinite stream that you want to manipulate lazily, like a UNIX pipeline, e.g. the above-mentioned [aln_filter.cpp](test/aln_filter.cpp).

 ### Downsides and Caveats.